dshanske/simple-location/README.md

 will now be required to show maps for services that require API keys.

 ## Changelog ##

+### Version 3.2.0 ###
+	* Allow passing of coordinates directly in constructor for map provider
+	* Switch to argument array instead of individual properties for most display and data functions
+	* Support per post zoom settings
+	* Set initial map zoom based on geolocation accuracy
+	* Quick and dirty Bing Maps support
+	* Set location metadata for attachments if in EXIF data
+	* Add location metabox to attachments
+	* Add arguments for marking up location
+	* Add GEORSS support from defunct project

 ### Version 3.1.0 ###
 	* New release with more functionality coming soon